 What is Fukubukuro? → Japanese Lucky Bag?

 There is no Boxing Day and December 26th is not a holiday in Japan.

 What Japanese enjoy instead is the New Year Sales.
 They would check their favorite retailers and rush to get Fukubukuro or special New Year items.

 I didn’t and don’t like crowded places so I was not interested in New Year Sales.
 However, I went sales when I was in high school.

-It was crazy and girls and mature women were scary and crazy when it comes to shopping.
+It was crazy and girls and mature women were scary when it comes to shopping.
 That’s what I thought.

 Thank you for visiting my blog.

 Any questions or opinions?
 Feel free to leave comment below.

 If you like this post, click and give me your power♫